RMcCann11/cbwa_ca2/README.md

 As per [knoldus] (https://blog.knoldus.com/deployment-with-docker-in-ionic/), in order to utilise ionic we have to install it globally using the -g flag.

 ***
+### Downloading and installing app dependencies: ###
+As per [knoldus] (https://blog.knoldus.com/deployment-with-docker-in-ionic/), in order to run our app we have to download and install all of it's required dependencies.

+As per [stackchief] (https://www.stackchief.com/tutorials/npm%20install%20%7C%20how%20it%20work), "when run without arguments, npm install downloads dependencies defined in a package.json file and generates a node_modules folder with the installed modules."

+***